 She said, you have to understand that McCain comes off as a great American.

-He loves America, he wants to move America forward.
+He wants to move America forward.

-He doesn't care about these social things, doesn't care about these similar social issues, doesn't care about the cultural issues.
+He doesn't care about the cultural issues.

-Uh he doesn't want to get philosophical about his positions at all because his positions are not rooted in philosophy.
+He doesn't want to get philosophical about his positions at all because his positions are not rooted in philosophy.

-I said that makes, you know, that actually makes a lot of sense.
+I said, that makes, you know, that actually makes a lot of sense.

 His positions are not rooted in philosophy, meaning he doesn't have a philosophy.

-Loves the maverick business.
+Loves the Maverick business.

-What is a maverick?
+What is a Maverick?

 A maverick is somebody in it for himself.

-Uh even Cindy McCain has said that her husband loves the Maverick label, and she does too.
+Even Cindy McCain has said that her husband loves the Maverick label, and she does too.

 Who attached the Maverick label to McCain, the drive-by media?

-Are there any Democrat mavericks?
+Are there any Democrat Mavericks?

-Any mavericks on Democrat side?
+Any Mavericks on the Democrat side?

-By that I mean uh that's true.
+By that, I mean, that's true.

-Lieberman is a maverick, and look what the Democrats have done to him.
+Lieberman is a Maverick, and look what the Democrats have done to him.

-They they ran him out of the party.
+They ran him out of the party.

-Only when they're on our side.
+They love these independent thinkers, these straight talkers, only when they're on our side.

-New York Times, Washington Post, whoever it is, endorsed this guy.
+New York Times, Washington Post, whoever it is endorsed this guy.

-Uh drive-by media choosing our candidate.
+Drive-by media choosing our candidate.

-Uh what majority is McCain going against right now?
+What majority is McCain going against right now?

 Conservatives.